natalieagus/50005/docs/NS/08-app-layer.md

 3. **ACK (Acknowledge) Packet**:
    - The client sends an ACK packet to the server, acknowledging the receipt of the server's SYN-ACK packet.
    - The packet contains the client's next sequence number (X+1) and acknowledges the server's sequence number by setting the acknowledgment number to Y+1.
+   - **Piggybacking**: data can be sent along with an acknowledgment in the same packet.
+     - However, The final ACK in the TCP handshake acknowledges the server's SYN-ACK and doesn't need to carry any data.
+     - While the client may piggyback data with the ACK if ready, it's <span class="orange-bold">not</span> required; the ACK can simply be an empty acknowledgment in TCP.

 In short, the **SYN** packet is used to initiate the connection.
 The **SYN-ACK** packet is used to acknowledge the SYN packet and provide the server's sequence number.
 Finally, the **ACK** packet is used to acknowledge the SYN-ACK packet and finalize the connection establishment.

 {:.note}
-The three-way handshake is essential for establishing a reliable TCP connection, ensuring that both the client and server are ready to communicate and have synchronized sequence numbers for the data transfer that follows.
+The three-way handshake is essential for establishing a reliable TCP connection, ensuring that **both** the client and server are ready to communicate and have synchronized sequence numbers for the data transfer that follows.
 You will be able to see the SYN, SYN-ACK, and ACK packets in the later labs using packet sniffing tools like Wireshark.

 ## UDP